covidhip-com/covidhip.com/README.md

 - [Makes bacterial infections more likely](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9134015/)

-- Influences and possible accelerates [Breast Cancer](https://pubmed.ncbi.nlm.nih.gov/35747796/) and [Lung Cancer](https://pubmed.ncbi.nlm.nih.gov/37033918/)
+- Influences and possibly accelerates [Breast Cancer](https://pubmed.ncbi.nlm.nih.gov/35747796/) and [Lung Cancer](https://pubmed.ncbi.nlm.nih.gov/37033918/)

 - [Can be detected in some people months after "recovery"](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9057012/)

 These may be true even for "mild" cases, and it appears the risk does not reduce for re-infections.

 Every infection increases your risk.

+# Common responses

+- "I got over it" / "It was mild" / "I'm fine now".

+Which tests have you had done to prove you're not affected?
+You probably do have damage from covid, you're just not testing for it.
+Even if you have been lucky on your previous infections, will you be so lucky every time?

 # Reducing your risk